slewis74/Dominion/README.md

 		.InstancePerRequest();

 ```
-The number of calls will depends on your app, and how many Assemblies you have with handlers that need to be registered.
+The number of calls will depend on your app, and how many Assemblies you have with handlers that need to be registered.